RWNowak/GPUStore/README.md

 # GPUStore

-GPUStore is a simple implementation of a store interface that could be use to buy GPU cards.
+GPUStore is a simple a store interface for GPU Cards.

 The main functionalities are: